 The most popular event is the Ladies & Mens Thong Throwing Competition of the footwear kind, that is.

 5 Essential Items to prepare for Darwin’s Beer Can Regatta

 - Good Camera: There will be plenty of photo moments so bring along a good camera.
 I highly recommend the Sony A6000 for your fun day.
 It’s light, compact and takes amazing photos!

 - Beach Shoes: The outdoor lifestyle in Australia means you will need specially designed beach shoes!
 Be comfortable, and treat yourself to a pair here.
-Perfect to get out amongst the long stretches of beach.
-I love mine.

 - An Australian Guidebook: There is nothing like Lonely Planet Guidebooks so get yourself a copy of their Australia Travel Guide to take you to all the best spots to visit.